-(a) Purpose.
+- (a) Purpose.
 To provide areas suitable and desirable for medium density multiple-family residential use with provisions for associated residential or public service uses.
-Medium density shall mean a maximum of 15 dwelling units per acre unless approved as a Conditional Use.

-- (b) Permitted Uses.
-In an R-3 District, the following uses and their accessory uses are permitted subject to the Type I review process: Site Plan Review provisions of Section 9.250, single-family, duplex, and multiple-family dwellings excepted, and other standards and provisions set forth in this Code: - (1) Duplexes, apartments, and other multiple-family dwellings, including Triplexes and Quadplexes. - (2) One single-family dwelling or manufactured dwelling per legal tax lot. - (3) Residential Care Facility for 15 or less people as provided in ORS 197.660 670. - (4) Family child care home. - (5) Group Child Care Center for 13 or more children as provided in the applicable provisions of ORS 657 A. - (6) Accessory buildings subject to the following standards: - A. Accessory buildings shall not be used for dwelling purposes.
-Accessory buildings, except for permitted Accessory Dwelling Units, shall not be used for dwelling purposes. - B. No sales, except authorized garage/yard sales, shall be made from an accessory structure unless it has been approved as a Home Occupation through a Type III process. under the conditional use provisions of Section 9.251 and the home occupation standards of Article 9.7. - C. Boats, trailers, detached campers, motorized dwellings, and similar recreational equipment may be stored, but not used for human habitation. - (5) Court Apartments - (7) Accessory Dwelling Units, subject to the standards as listed in Article 9.7, Section 9.707 - (8) Single-Family Attached - (9) Cottage Clusters, subject to the standards as listed in Article 9.7, Section 9.708 - (c) Conditional Uses.
-In an R-3 District, the following uses and their accessory uses may be permitted in conformance with the conditional use provisions of Section 9.251, and the applicable Use Standards of Article 9.7, and a Type III land use process. - (1) Home occupation. - (2) Semi-public uses such as grange halls, churches, public utility facilities. - (3) Multiple-family residential of greater density than 15 units per acre. - (4) Townhouses/condominiums - (5) Manufactured Dwelling Parks - (6) Bed and Breakfast - (d) Development Standards. - (7) Minimum lot area: 6,000 5,500 7,000 square feet.
+Medium density shall mean a maximum of 15 dwelling units per acre unless approved as a Conditional Use. - (b) Permitted Uses.
+In an R-3 District, the following uses and their accessory uses are permitted subject to the Site Plan Review provisions of Section 9.250, single-family and duplexes excepted, and other standards and provisions set forth in this Code: - (1) Duplexes, apartments, and multiple-family dwellings. - (2) One single-family dwelling or manufactured dwelling per tax lot. - (3) Residential Care Facility for 15 or less people as provided in ORS 197.660 670. - (4) Group Child Care Center for 13 or more children as provided in the applicable provisions of ORS 657 A. - (5) Accessory buildings subject to the following standards: - A. Accessory buildings shall not be used for dwelling purposes. - B. No sales, except authorized garage/yard sales, shall be made from an accessory structure unless it has been approved as a Home Occupation under the conditional use provisions of Section 9.251 and the home occupation standards of Article 9.7. - C. Boats, trailers, detached campers, motorized dwellings and similar recreational equipment may be stored, but not used for human habitation. - (5) Court Apartments - (c) Conditional Uses.
+In an R-3 District, the following uses and their accessory uses may be permitted in conformance with the conditional use provisions of Section 9.251 and the applicable Use Standards of Article 9.7. - (1) Home occupation. - (2) Semi-public uses such as grange halls, churches, public utility facilities. - (3) Multiple-family residential of greater density than 15 units per acre. - (4) Townhouses/condominiums - (5) Manufactured Dwelling Parks - (6) Bed and Breakfast - (d) Development Standards. - (1) Minimum lot area 7,000 square feet. - (2) Minimum lot width 60 feet, except for corner lots which must have no less than 65 feet on any property line adjoining a street - (3) Minimum Lot Depth 80 feet

-- (8) Minimum lot width: 50 60 feet, except for corner lots which must have no less than 55 65 feet on any property line adjoining a street - (9) Minimum Lot Depth: 80 feet - (10) Maximum Building coverage including Accessory Dwelling Units and accessory buildings: 50 40%, provided that any patio structure used solely for open space and swimming pool not structurally covered shall not be counted as a structure for ascertaining coverage.
-Maximum Lot Coverage shall not apply to triplexes and quadplexes, provided minimum setbacks and off-street parking standards are met. - (11) Maximum building height: 3 stories or 45 feet, whichever is lower.
-Accessory buildings are limited to one story, with the exception of Accessory Dwelling Units.
-For R-3 development within 50 feet of an abutting R-1 district side or rear yard, R-1 height standards apply. - (12) Yards:
+- (4) Maximum Building coverage including accessory buildings 40%, provided that any patio structure used solely for open space and swimming pool not structurally covered shall not be counted as a structure for ascertaining coverage. - (5) Maximum building height 3 stories or 45 feet, whichever is lower.
+Accessory building are limited to one story.
+For R-3 development within 50 foot of an abutting R-1 district side or rear yard, R-1 height standards apply. - (6) Yards: